Like the violin,

 written as "françoises" (also called Les Dominos),

-passion clothed, as it were, under a different and symbolically colored
+it were, under a different and symbolically colored domino or mask.

-domino or mask.
-And as Jay Harrison writes on the cover, the "theme
+And as Jay Harrison writes on the cover, the "theme proper, upon

-proper, upon which the entire composition is based, is titled La
+which the entire composition is based, is titled La Virginite sous

-Virginite sous le Domino couleur d'invisible.
-This is followed,
+le Domino couleur d'invisible.
+This is followed, in succession,

 Each and every Domino is announced on this record in French which